Average fixed cost: Example 2

 In Example1, there was no information about average total cost and average variable cost.
 If the firm knows average total cost and average variable cost, it is possible to find the same result as Example 1.
 Because average total cost is average variable cost plus average fixed cost, average fixed cost is average total cost minus average variable cost.
 If producing 5 shirts generates an average total cost of 11 dollars and average variable cost of 5 dollars, the fixed cost would be 6 dollars.
 Similarly, the firm produces 10 shirts and average total cost and average variable cost is 10 dollars and 7 dollars respectively.
 In this case, the average fixed cost would be 3 dollars.

+Behavior

+Average fixed cost always declines as output increases because fixed costs are spread across a larger number of units.
+The AFC curve is downward-sloping and approaches zero as output rises, since the denominator (quantity) grows while the fixed cost remains constant.